ajtech97/Minion-Talk/README.md

 # Minion-Talk
- Minion-Talk is a vanila Js bases application where the text in converted in minions language.
+ Minion-Talk is a vanila Js based application where the text in converted in minions language.